TheInsomniacOwl96/C-Programming-Quick-Reference/README.md

 - Code Re-usability
 - Limited number of keywords

-## Things to consider while coding in code
+## Things to consider while coding in c

 - Every C statement must end with a ;.
 - There are only 32 reserved keywords.